Huegoxaga/notes/cpp/README.md

 ## Data Types

+- The operating system allocates memory and selects what will be stored in the reserved memory based on the variable's data type.
+- The data type defines the proper use of a variable identifier, what kind of data can be stored, and which types of operations can be performed.
-- int: integer, a whole number.
+- `int`: integer, a whole number.
+  - Minimum size: 2 byte
+  - It has the following type modifiers:
+    - signed: A signed integer can hold both negative and positive numbers.
+    - unsigned: An unsigned integer can hold only positive values.
+Ex, `unsigned long int a;`
+    - short: Half of the default size.
+Minimum size: 1 byte
+    - long: Twice the default size, Minimum size: 4 byte
-- float: floating point, a number with a fractional part.
+- `float`: floating point, a number with a fractional part.
+  - Floating point data types are always signed, which means that they have the capability to hold both positive and negative values. `double temp = 4.21;`
+  - Minimum size: 4 byte
-- double: double-precision floating point value.
+- `double`: double-precision floating point value.
-- char: single character.
-  - A string is stored in a char array.
+  - Minimum size: 8 byte
+- `long double`:
+  - Minimum size: 8 byte
-  - A character, such as `'b'`, is indicated by single quotation marks and cannot be treated as a string.
+- `char`: A character, such as `'b'`, is a single letter or symbol, and must be enclosed between single quotes.

-> Notes:
-> C has no Boolean Type.
+  - A char variable holds a 1-byte integer. and typically interpreted as an ASCII character.
+  - Minimum size: 1 byte
+- `string`: A string is composed of numbers, characters, or symbols.
+String literals are placed in double quotation
+  - the `<string>` library is required to use the string data type.
+  - The `<string>` library is included in the `<iostream>` library,
+  - It is part of the Standard Library.
+- `bool`: The Boolean data type returns just two possible values: true (1) and false (0). `bool online = false;`
+  - Minimum size: 1 byte
+  - If a Boolean value is assigned to an integer, true becomes 1 and false becomes 0.
+  - If an integer value is assigned to a Boolean, 0 becomes false and any value that has a non-zero value becomes true.

 ### Related Functions

-- `sizeof(typename)` can be used to show the memory required by each type
+- `sizeof(typename)` The sizeof operator determines and returns the actual size of either a type or a variable in bytes.
   - The storage space required by each type varies by operating system,
   - returns number of bytes required by a certain type.
   - Ex, `sizeof(int)`